drone/docs/content/pipeline/scripting/jsonnet.md

 # Common Problems

 The below error may indicate that Drone does not recognize your configuration as a jsonnet file.
 The most common root cause for this problem is when you forget to [enable jsonnet]({{< relref "server/reference/drone-jsonnet-enabled.md" >}}) in your Drone server settings.

 ```
 yaml: line 1: mapping values are not allowed in this context
 ```

-The second most common root cause for this issue is when you forget to rename your file with a jsonnet extension.
+The second most common root cause for this issue is when you forget to rename your file with a jsonnet extension in your repository and in your repository settings screen in Drone (i.e. rename from .drone.yml to .drone.jsonnet).
 Drone assumes configuration files are written in yaml unless you explicitly use the jsonnet file extension.

-Also if a repository was already active in Drone before migrating to jsonnet, you should go to repository settings in Drone and change configuration file from `.drone.yml` to `.drone.jsonnet`.